-An operator should substantiate that the weather information system which it utilises can be relied upon to forecast terminal and en route weather with a reasonable degree of accuracy and reliability in the proposed area of operation.
-It can be assumed that this requirement has being complied with if the weather information is being provided by a Rule 174 approved organisation.
+An operator should substantiate that the weather information system which it uses can be relied upon to forecast terminal and en route weather with a reasonable degree of accuracy and reliability in the proposed area of operation.

-Rule 121.153 specifies that a provider of meteorological information must meet the requirements of Part 174 or "equivalent".
-Naturally a provider based off-shore will not be certificated under New Zealand rule Part 174.
-To meet the "equivalent" standard:
+Rule 121.153 specifies that a provider of meteorological information must hold a Part 174 certificate or "equivalent".